-Figure 17 Word cloud from textual analysis of public comments related to parking sent to dockless.bikeshare@dc.gov through April 1, 2018
+Figure 16 Word cloud from textual analysis of public comments related to parking sent to dockless. bikeshare@dc.gov through April 1, 2018

-Of the nearly 4,500 respondents to the survey, most had used the service and agreed that it should continue (Figure 18).
-Most of the 800 respondents that did not agree with the program had not yet tried the service (over 80 percent).
+Of the nearly 4,500 respondents to the survey, most had used the service and agreed that it should continue (Figure 17).
+Over 80 percent of the 800 respondents who did not believe that the program should be continued had not yet tried the service.
 Half of the respondents that used dockless vehicles used them at least once a week and 21 percent used them daily.

-The most cited reason for taking dockless bikeshare was that it was a fast and easy way to get around, it is convenient, and also fun.
+Respondents most frequently cited using dockless bikeshare because the systems are convenient, fun, and a fast and easy way to get around.
 All respondents provided up to four ways the program could be improved.
 The top ranked improvement at 64 percent was to increase the availability of vehicles ("there are too few bikes near me when I need one").
 The second ranked improvement at 36 percent was increasing trails and protected bike lanes.
 Rounding out the top five with around 25 percent each were: bike parking behavior, maintenance of vehicles, and mid-trip locking capability.